Handforth Road, Wilmslow, Cheshire SK9 2LX

 To view the this term's curriculum, please see the attached curriculum map.
 For an overview of the whole year, that is also available below.
 Further information about each subject can be found on the curriculum page of our website.

-In English, the children will be writing mystery narratives, inspired by 'The Riddle' by Walter de la Mare.
+In English, the children will be writing story openings and instruction texts based on 'Arthur and the Golden Rope' by Joe Todd Stanton.
+They will aim to answer these enquiry questions 'Can I write an opening to a myth?' and 'Can I write instructions to look after a mythical beast?'
 They will continue to learn spelling, punctuation and grammar skills each week, as well as participating in shared reading sessions, where we will be concentrating on vocabulary, inference, prediction, explanation, retrieval and summarising.
 Children will regularly practise their handwriting, in order to be able to express themselves more easily and more quickly.
 We would like to encourage you to hear your child read at least three times per week and record reading in your child's reading diary.

-In maths, the children will be learning about 2D shapes and perimeter.
+In maths, the children will be learning the divisibility rules for the 3, 6 and 9 times tables and using these tables to solve problems.
+They will continue to learn more about the 7 times table and square numbers.
 The children will also practise mental methods for solving problems.
 Practice and recall of multiplication facts will be a focus throughout the year, the aim being for the children to know all the times tables up to 12x12.

 PE